7 Visual Content Tools to Boost Engagement

 You might have heard that visual resources boost the engagement of your target audience.
 That content that goes well in the eyes keeps your visitors reading and coming back for more.
 But do you know why?

 Eyes and Ears Have Kept Us Alive

-There were no books to tell us which fruits were poisoned and which animals were trying to eat us alive.
-For this reason, both senses became highly developed in order to guarantee our survival.
+There were no books to tell us which fruits were poisonous and which animals were trying to eat us alive.
+For this reason, both senses became highly developed to guarantee our survival.

 And They Are Still Our Main Resource